 Are you looking for a Washington state pumpkin patch with tons of kid-friendly activities?
 Check out our review of Stocker Farms pumpkin patch and see why we had to drag our kids away after 4 hours!

-This post about Stocker Farms pumpkin patch in Washington State may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This post about Stocker Farms pumpkin patch in Washington State was written by PNW travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Are you looking for a kid-friendly pumpkin patch in Washington State?